North Haven

 On the water

-Hire a kayak or stand-up paddle board from original 1940s Dunbogan Boatshed and meander up the Camden Haven River, looking for dolphins, stingrays and turtles in the estuary or birds of prey soaring overhead.
+Hire a kayak or stand-up paddle board from the Laurieton Lakefront campground and meander up the Camden Haven River, looking for dolphins, stingrays and turtles in the estuary or birds of prey soaring overhead.
+You can also hire boats (and bikes) from North Haven Rentals.

 Explore further

-West across Stingray Creek from North Haven are Laurieton and the Dooragan National Park, where the North Brother lookout offers sweeping views of the waterways and beyond.
+West across Stingray Creek from North Haven you’ll find the town of Laurieton and the Dooragan National Park, where the North Brother Mountain lookout offers sweeping views of the waterways and beyond.
 South across the river mouth is Perpendicular Point, another top location for spotting humpbacks and other whales.

-Adrenaline-loving teens will also love the Jolly Nose Mountain Bike Park in the Queens Lake State Forest Bonny Hills, with 50km of single track mountain bike trails from beginner to advanced.
+When it’s time to get the adrenaline pumping, head to the Jolly Nose Mountain Bike Park in the Queens Lake State Forest Bonny Hills, with 70km of single track mountain bike trails that cater to all experience levels, from beginners to advanced.

 Accommodation options around North Haven range from oceanfront holiday parks to beach houses and motels.
 For a unique stay with local heritage, the Camden Head Pilot Station is a fully self-contained cottage set in a bushland reserve.